spiffe/helm-charts-hardened/examples/bottom-turtle-ha/README.md

 ### SPIRE Servers

-In the following diagram, we see all the parts involved from getting the SPIRE Servers running on the control plane nodes
+In the following diagram, we see all the parts involved from getting the SPIRE Servers running on the control plane nodes.
+Note, for diagram simplicity, we wput both spire servers on the same control plane node.
+In production, we recommend using antiaffinity to ensure they are always on different nodes.
 ![Diagram](diagram-cp.png)

 We need to be able to use the hosts workload attestors to attest the SPIRE Servers running inside Kubernetes.